-Florida Building Code 6th Edition (2017) will go into effect January 1, 2018.
-Permit applications received before that date will be under the current 5th edition (2014) codes.
+Florida Building Code 7th Edition (2020) went into effect January 1, 2020.
+Permit applications received before that date will be under the current 6th edition (2017) codes.

 In an effort to support sustainability and lessen the cost of construction on campus, EH&S has adopted a new policy concerning the submission of plans for review and permitting.
 Plan review submission shall comply with these requirements depending on the stage of review: